 Don’t create unnecessary deadlines.
 As you probably know, moving home can get stressful, particularly if you are trying to tie in a sale and a purchase at the same time – which most people do.
 What is not helpful is applying, or having anyone else attempting to apply, a premature deadline.
 Providing the transaction is progressing at a reasonable rate, and is being monitored properly by your agent and conveyancer, try not to get drawn in to fixing a completion date before you and the chain are ready to exchange contracts.
 Dates which are set prematurely will almost always lead to disappointment, frustration and stress when they are not met, and on occasion this will jeopardise the whole deal.
 Don’t book removals, don’t book time off work and don’t set completion dates until the whole of your chain is on the brink of exchanging contracts…any earlier and you are setting yourself up for potential problems.

 Pick the right estate agent.
 Again, do your research.
 See which agents are selling the most property in your area – look for those that are sold stc or under offer, rather than those that are on the market.
-Check out where agents advertise – just Rightmove, or Rightmove AND Zoopla – you might think buyers use both, but the overlap is much smaller than you might think.
+Check out where agents advertise – just Rightmove, or Rightmove, Zoopla and On The Market – you might think buyers use them all, but the overlap is much smaller than you might think.
 Do they advertise in the local newspapers and magazines too?
 Consider that if you are seeing their brand and listed properties then so will your potential buyers.
-Reviews and reputation – because it can be a stressful process you will most likely be grateful of a high level of service…so I suggest looking at review sites such as Feefo or Trustpilot, or an agent’s own website for reviews from actual customers.
+Reviews and reputation – because it can be a stressful process you will most likely be grateful of a high level of service…so I suggest looking at independent review sites such as Feefo, or an agent’s own website for reviews from actual customers.

 So whilst it is of course your prerogative how you approach this process, should you choose to follow at least some of these pointers you will find your chances of selling, and selling at the best price with the minimum of stress are significantly improved.